WebCLAP/wclap-bridge/README.md

 * export a single function table, which can be grown/edited by the host.
 This is _probably_ named `__indirect_function_table` as per the [original WASI spec](https://github.com/WebAssembly/WASI/blob/main/legacy/application-abi.md).

 Modules may require WASI imports (only `wasi_snapshot_preview1` is supported here).
 If they export _either_ a `_start()` or `_initialize()` function, the host must call it first.

+## Design

+Aside from the kerfuffle of setting up the WASM engine, this repo also provides a translation layer for every value in the CLAP API.

+A "compatible" value is a basic numerical value (32/64-bit ints and floats), or a struct only containing compatible values.
+These can be read and written directly by native code, even when located within the WASM instance's memory.

+*Non-*compatible values need to be translated.
+Pointers to compatible values can be translated from WASM to native by just adding an offset, but structs need to be duplicated (with each field translated), and functions need a more complicated wrapping.

+### Sandboxed WASI

+This repo includes an extremely incomplete `wasi_snapshot_preview1` implementation, and functions are only being added when one of our WCLAPs needs them.

+**⚠️ I am not a security professional, so don't use this with untrusted code without a proper security review.
+I have based it on Wasmtime's `preview1.rs` implementation where possible.**

+Although a generic sandboxed WASI implementation seems like a sensible thing to exist, the existing sandboxed implementations (Wasmer/Wasmtime) are tightly coupled to their WASM engines, and the others I've found (uvwasi, Wasm3's `m3_api_wasi.c`) aren't sandboxed.